Talking Websites For E-Commerce: Features and Benefits Simplified

 The result?
 Users browse, compare, hesitate and leave.
 Talking websites can easily fix this exact problem.

-2. What Is a Talking Website in E-Commerce Context?
+2. What Is Talking Website in E-Commerce Context?

 • Interacts with shoppers in natural language (text and/or voice)